-It’s just a few weeks away for the 2014 Winter Olympic Games and we’re crocheting the Olympic rings to celebrate.
+It’s just a few weeks away for the Winter Olympic Games and we’re making crochet Olympic rings to celebrate.
 Whip up a few of these as you watch the your favorite winter sport.
 What’s your favorite?
 I love the bobsled!

 I’ve always wanted to try crocheting with pipe cleaners and these Olympic rings seemed like the perfect opportunity to go for it.
 It was so fun, a lot easier than I thought it would be.
 The possibilities are endless.
 I think I’ll be crocheting letters, hearts, and all sorts of fun shapes.